Home - Programs

 Chemistry

 Chemistry is an advanced level science course that covers fundamental core chemistry topics.
-Coverage includes matter and energy, atomic structure and bonding, chemical reactions, states of matter, stoichiometry, and acids and bases.
+Coverage includes matter and energy, atomic structure and bonding, chemical reactions, states of matter, stoichiometry and gas laws.
 The emphasis is on hands-on/minds-on learning, critical thinking, and math applications.
 Topics are related to various vocational/technical areas and provide a foundation for further educational/occupational endeavors.

 Biology I